Millicent Goldschmidt: Career and research

 After finishing her Ph.D., Goldschmidt worked in Fort Detrick, studying the effect of chemical explosions on microorganisms for George Washington University.

-Next, Goldschmidt moved to Texas.
-She landed first in Austin for a short postdoctoral fellowship under Orville Wyss, then in Houston.
+Goldschmidt moved to Texas, living in Austin for a short postdoctoral fellowship under Orville Wyss, then in Houston.
 She was hired by Robert Williams at the Baylor College of Medicine.
 At the time, the Apollo Program aiming to send a crewed mission to the moon was underway.
 One component of the project was to retrieve samples of lunar material to study.
 Little was known about the composition of lunar material or its potential risk to humans, and protocols needed to be established to contain, preserve, distribute and avoid terrestrial contamination of samples.
 Goldschmidt was contracted from Baylor to work on the Lunar Receiving Laboratory.
 She trained the astronauts on how to collect samples without contaminating them and analysed samples for potential biohazards (viruses, bacteria, fungi).
 The techniques used were time-consuming and inefficient, leading her becoming interested in rapid testing methods.
 Upon her return to Baylor, she was denied a position by the chair of her department and instead found a position at MD Anderson Medical Center on rapid bacteria detection.
 She later moved around to various appointments in the Texas Medical Center.

 Since 1967, she has worked at the University of Texas at Houston as a professor of microbiology.
 She is passionate about teaching fundamentals to students and has sought to balance a career where she can do research as well as teach and mentor students.

 At age 85, Goldschmidt retired from an active faculty position, though she remains professor emerita at the University of Texas at Houston.

 Goldschmidt has developed and presented rapid testing procedures for diagnostic kits.
 For 30 years, she taught a two-week summer course at Kansas State University on rapid detection methods with a focus on food and cosmetic microbiology.
 In addition to studying new rapid detection methods, she has reviewed existing kits based on surveys among microbiologists.
 Her work addresses detection of Candida and Salmonellae.

 Another contribution is her later medical research into the microbiological aspects of oral hygiene and facial procedures.
 Her work has included the considerations of antifungal agents in facial prosthetic silicone, investigations into microbial contamination in denture adhesives, and other studies concerning denture wearers, toothbrushes and toothpastes.

 Goldschmidt has been a member and volunteer of the American Society for Microbiology (ASM) since 1975.